 Introduction: Extended Producer Responsibility

 Extended Producer Responsibility is a practice acquired by the government to ensure waste reduction.
 The government is taking all necessary steps to safeguard the environment from waste produced by electronic materials and plastic materials.
-EPR can be in regards to both plastic and electronic waste.
+EPR can be in regard to both plastic and electronic waste.
 EPR poses responsibilities on producers in disposing of the waste in a proper manner so that it does not cause damage to the environment.
-Electronic and plastic waste is a threat to the environment as they are capable of producing pollution in soil, water, and air damaging the environment in different ways posing a threat to the well-being of humans as well.
+Electronic and plastic waste is a threat to the environment as they are capable of producing pollution in soil, water, and air damaging the environment in different ways and posing a threat to the well-being of humans as well.

 Table of Contents

 The government of India realized this concern and implemented rules regarding waste management.
 EPR policies aim that the producers or brand owners i.e. who are making the material causing pollution shall be responsible for cleaning the mess they have created.
 EPR is the regulations on producers to help in the proper disposal of electronic waste and plastic waste.
 EPR puts the economic burden of the disposal of waste on the producer.
 The economic burden of disposal of waste was a concern and EPR is a solution to this problem.
 EPR has put restrictions on the producer to design products in such a way that they could be easily recycled and discouraged the use of any toxic substance in the product.
 Rather than regulating the disposal of products, EPR focuses on cradle to grave perspective.
 The cradle identifies how the product will be produced as Extended Producers Policies have attempted to change the production of products in an environment-friendly manner and to affect the proper disposal of the product.